dball/recipes/homebrew/2015-03 Märzen Madness.md

 ## Fermentation Schedule

+I don't have a place to lager

 * Aerate
 * Pitch 1 pkg SafAle English Ale (DCL/Fermentis S-04) yeast.
 * Ferment in 69ºF cellar for 3 weeks
+* Rack into sanitized keg, purge with CO<sub>2</sub>, and return to the cellar until fall